IU 21st Century Scholars Program

 In 1989, Governor Bayh had been inspired by the story of Eugene Lang, an American philanthropist who had promised to pay for the college education of an entire 6th-grade class at his grammar school alma mater in East Harlem, New York if they made the commitment to graduate from high school.
 Moved by his story, Governor Bayh worked with the state legislature to create and launch the Indiana 21st Century scholars Program in fall 1990.
-With the support of Stan Jones, former commissioner at Indiana Commissioner for Higher Education (CHE), the original law set the eligibility requirements for the program to launch in the state of Indiana and provided a promise from the state to pay for four years of in-state tuition for eligible Scholars who honored a pledge good citizenship.
+With the support of Stan Jones, former commissioner at Indiana Commissioner for Higher Education (CHE), the 21st Century Scholars Program was signed into state legislation by the 1990 Indiana General Assembly.
+The original law set the eligibility requirements for the program to launch in the state of Indiana and provided a promise from the state to pay for four years of in-state tuition for eligible Scholars who honored a pledge good citizenship.

 At that time, the primary purpose of the 21st Century Scholarship Program was to help Indiana families meet the ever-increasing cost of a college education and to provide middle and high school students with an extra incentive to perform well academically and be responsible students and citizens.
 However, during the early years, the program was created with the “If you build it, they will come model in mind.”
 This idea resulted in low enrollment because it was assumed that eligible students would simply sign up to be scholars on their own, with little outside guidance or support.